igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 order.
 EXPIRED_STREAM_DATA frames that do not advance the current receive offset for the stream MUST be ignored.

-If the largest received offset for the stream becomes smaller than the current receive offset, the receiver MUST advance the stream's Exempt Stream Bytes value by the difference between the current and the largest received offsets.
-The largest received offset is then set to match the current receive offset.

-Upon receipt of an EXPIRED_STREAM_DATA frame that advances the Exempt Stream Bytes value for the stream, the receiver SHOULD send a MIN_STREAM_DATA frame ({{frame-min-stream-data}}).
+If the current receive offset becomes larger than the largest received offset for the stream, the receiver MUST advance the stream's Exempt Stream Bytes value by the difference between the current and the largest received offsets.
+The largest received offset is then set to match the current receive offset, and the receiver SHOULD send a MIN_STREAM_DATA frame ({{frame-min-stream-data}}).

 Note that receipt of an EXPIRED_STREAM_DATA frame may cause the current receive offset (and hence the largest received offset) to exceed a previously advertised